Since Monday, 22nd November 2021 Austria is back in a full lockdown.

 On the surface it makes sense: the infections are on an all-time high and keeping Unis open would look strange to many people.
 However, the fact that many Unis sent their students into distance learning even before the official anouncement of the full lockdown and for a longer period than the full lockdown, and even given the fact that the minister of education has not made it mandatory, and worst of all that the students sheepishly accept it without any uprising has led me to the following insights and conclusions:

 The education system has no real incentive to deliver truly excellent teaching and research.
-The education system has become an administrative bloat, led by top-down management, driven by optimized processes and armies of HR, all talking about “excellence of teaching and research”, while clearly they are not very much interested about the students and excellence as long as the students are dealt with and Marketing can publish fancy success stories of all sort of superficial achievements.
+The education system has become an administrative bloat, led by top-down management, driven by optimized processes and HR, all talking about “excellence of teaching and research”, while clearly they are not very much interested about the students and excellence as long as the students are dealt with and Marketing can publish fancy success stories of all sort of superficial achievements.
 Ultimately the system does not take students serious anymore and simply exploits them - to what end is unclear to me, as there is very little true power running a Uni or even an education system.

 Students have no lobby, so it is easy to sacrifice them.
 The pupils have a big lobby: their parents who need to work, which is the sole reason why schools are still open.
 But Students don’t have a powerful lobby.
 Yes, there is the Student Union but they are too busy with topics that don’t matter, which the education administration uses as a tool to control them.